brandonweiss/anti-pattern/source/posts/2014-05-06-shared-examples-with-minitest.html.md

 end
 ```

-There's no magic—it's just plain Ruby.
+No magic, it’s just Ruby.

 [shared-examples]: https://www.relishapp.com/rspec/rspec-core/docs/example-groups/shared-examples

-[^1]: I'm defining the class method on `Minitest::Spec` but where you define the class method depends on what framework you're using and how you integrated Minitest into it.
+[^1]: I’m defining the class method on `Minitest::Spec` but where you define the class method depends on what framework you’re using and how you integrated Minitest into it.
 For Rails, the class you probably need to define it on is `ActiveSupport::TestCase`.